kumahq/kuma-website/app/_src/policies/meshproxypatch.md

 ### Modifications

-`MeshProxyPatch` lets you specify modifications in `appendModification` that can add a new resource, patch an existing resource or remove an existing resource.
+`MeshProxyPatch` lets you specify modifications in `appendModification` block that can add a new resource, patch an existing resource or remove an existing resource.

-Each xDS resource modification has 3 fields:
+Each xDS resource modification consists of 3 fields:
 * `operation` - operation applied to the generated config (e.g. `Add`, `Remove`, `Patch`).
 * `match` - some operations can be applied on matched resources (e.g. remove only resource of given name, patch all outbound resources).
 * `value` - raw Envoy xDS configuration.
 Can be partial if operation is `patch`.